Black Lives Matter: 2021

 On April 20, 2021, a jury, consisting of six white people and six people of color, found Chauvin guilty on three counts: unintentional second-degree murder; third-degree murder; and second-degree manslaughter.

 2022

 In Illinois, Olivia Butts organized an effort to get the elimination of cash bail passed for 2023 under a new bill known as the SAFE-T Act.

 As a result of 2021 marijuana legalization efforts, Black Lives Matter activist Lexis Figuereo's conviction was expunged in New York.

 2023

-A vigil was held for the death of Black Lives Matter co-founder Patrice Cullors’ cousin Keenan Anderson who was killed by a police officer of the LAPD.
-The releasing of camera footage regarding the death of Tyre Nichols led to protests.
+A vigil was held for the death of Keenan Anderson, who was killed by a police officer of the Los Angeles Police Department.
+Anderson was the cousin of Black Lives Matter co-founder Patrisse Cullors.
+The releasing of camera footage regarding the death of Tyre Nichols in January 2023 led to protests in Memphis.
+Al Sharpton of the National Action Network spoke on the matter upon the release of bodycam footage.

+A ruling made by the Supreme Court of Alabama continues to prevent most police body camera footage, including that related to Joseph Pettaway, who bled to death in 2018 after being bitten by a police dog, from being released to the public.
+In December 2022 Judge Jerusha Adams again blocked the release of video footage related to Pettaways' death.

+2025

+In March 2025, Andrew Clyde (R-GA) introduced a bill in the House of Representatives that would withhold certain federal funding from the city unless Black Lives Matter Plaza is renamed "Liberty Plaza", the mural is removed, and the city removes all references to "Black Lives Matter" from any official publications.
+On March 10, 2025, city crews began to remove the installation; Mayor Bowser stated that the removal was the result of threats of encroachment from both President Donald Trump and the Republican-controlled Congress.
+She stated that "the mural inspired millions of people and helped our city through a painful period, but now we can't afford to be distracted by meaningless congressional interference.
+The devastating impacts of the federal job cuts must be our number one concern".
+It was stated that the plaza would receive new art by students and artists as part of DC's America 250 mural project.

 International movement

 In 2015, after the death of Freddie Gray in Baltimore, Maryland, black activists around the world modeled efforts for reform on Black Lives Matter and the Arab Spring.
 This international movement has been referred to as the "Black Spring".
 Connections have also been forged with parallel international efforts such as the Dalit rights movement.